 Post Covid Syndrome

-Signs and symptoms that develop during or following an infection consistent with COVID-19, continue for more than 12 weeks and are not explained by an alternative diagnosis.
+This is the NICE term used to describe the signs and symptoms that develop during or following an infection consistent with COVID-19, continue for more than 12 weeks and are not explained by an alternative diagnosis.

 Understanding Long Covid

 The National Institute for Health Research (NIHR) second themed review on Long Covid stated there may be grounds to understand Long Covid as up to four syndromes with different underlying causes and treatment needs.

 NIHR publishes second themed review on ‘Long Covid’